 It’s common to think study abroad = language learning, but this isn’t always the case.
 USAC has nine programs in English-speaking countries, including Australia, England, Ireland, and New Zealand.
 However, in every single program, there are classes that are taught in English.
 We also have a ton of unique classes that you can take abroad to fit nearly any focus of study.
 If you are interested in learning a second language but are feeling a little apprehensive, here are five benefits of learning a second language abroad to give you a push.

 Is there an ideal time for me to study abroad?

-Depending on your school schedule, graduation plans, financial situation, and personal plans, there is most likely a timeframe that works best for you to go abroad.
-USAC offers programs over the summer, semester, yearlong and a short January session, in order to allow students to study abroad whenever works best for them.
+Depending on your school schedule, graduation plans, financial situation, and personal commitments, there is most likely a timeframe that works best for you to go abroad.
+USAC offers programs over the summer, semester, yearlong, and a short January session, in order to allow students to study abroad whenever works best for them.
 Think about your study abroad goals and anything back home that you cannot miss (be realistic here!) and go from there.

 How long do I want to study for?
-Am I interested in summer or January programs of 3-6 weeks, or does a semester or yearlong program interest me more?
+Am I interested in a short term study abroad, or does a semester or yearlong program interest me more?

 Determining a study abroad length is probably as difficult as deciding where to go.
-All we can say in this situation is that students rarely come home feeling like they were abroad long enough, but often come home wishing they had stayed longer.
+All we can say in this situation is that students rarely come home feeling like they were abroad long enough; most alumni report that they wish they had stayed longer.
 We say it all the time, but anything that’s this true is worth repeating: If you can make a semester or yearlong program happen, do it.
 You won’t regret your decision.
 The longer you live in a place, the more comfortable you become, and the more enjoyable it is.
 Or, you may also decide to change locations for the second term.

 Would I prefer to live in an urban or rural environment?
 Big city or small town?

 With more than 50 programs, there are a plethora of options when it comes to selecting the environment.
-When I was planning my study abroad, I chose to study in Madrid (versus the other Spain locations) because it was a big city and I had grown up in a small town.
-I also grew up near the beach so I didn’t feel the urge to be near the ocean.
+Think about where you grew up or currently live (In a big city or small town?
+Near a beach or in the countryside?) and decide if you want something similar or polar opposite from what you’re used to.
 Determining the type of climate and activities you want to have during your time abroad can help narrow down the options.